-In the wake of COVID-19, companies are struggling to cut budgets and to adjust to a fully work from home environment.
+In the wake of COVID-19, companies are struggling to cut budgets and adjust to a fully work-from-home environment.

 While some will struggle during this downturn, some industries in tech are actually booming.
 FAANG is hiring at a steady pace.
 There is no change in companies' willingness to negotiate compensation and offers across major tech companies are in the same range as pre-downturn.

-We see smaller startups and tech companies serving verticals most affected by the recession ( where there is less customer demand) announcing hiring freezes.
-Some smaller startups have also on occasion rescinded offers prior to the start date but those are few and far in between.
-You can find a frequently updated list on companies still hiring and those on freeze here.
+Smaller startups and tech companies serving verticals are most affected by the recession (where there is less customer demand).
+Many have announced hiring freezes.
+Some smaller startups have also rescinded offers prior to the start date, but those are few and far in between.
+You can find an updated list of companies still hiring and those on freeze here.

-Just because there's a hiring freeze, doesn't mean the role you're interviewing for will be affected.
-Some new positions are considered essential and will be filled no matter what - don't get discouraged if you're just now starting your job search.
+Just because there's a hiring freeze doesn't mean the role you're interviewing for will be affected.
+Some new positions are considered essential and will be filled no matter what, so don't get discouraged if you're just starting your job search.
 There are plenty of open roles and companies actively continuing to onboard new hires.

-In some cases, companies continue to hire and make you an offer HOWEVER the start date is pushed out by 3-6 months.
+In some cases, companies will continue to hire and make offers.
+However, the start date is pushed out by 3-6 months.
 In this situation, we 're seeing companies compensate by offering larger than usual sign-on bonuses.
-Be careful - if a company feels they can't afford to hire you now, what makes you so confident things will change dramatically in 6 months?
+Be careful: if a company feels they can't afford to hire you now, what makes you so confident things will change dramatically in 6 months?
 Be sure to ask this question and have a realistic discussion with the recruiter, especially if you're in a technical role.
-Technical interviews take awhile to ramp up for and the last thing you want is to do it all over if your offer is pulled before you join.
+Technical interviews take a while to prepare for, so the last thing you want is to do it all over again if your offer is pulled.

-A strategy to deal with this if you really like the company is to offer to join part-time or without benefits ( if you feel confident being able to afford them on your own).
-This is not at all ideal financially and should only be a very short-term consideration for you if the company also agrees to give you back pay once they ramp back up.
+If you really like the company, consider this strategy: offer to join part-time or without benefits (if you feel confident being able to afford them on your own).
+This is not ideal financially and should be a very short-term consideration for you.
+Be sure to request that the company agrees to give you back pay once they ramp back up.
 Don't put yourself in limbo if you don't have to - prioritize offers with immediate start dates from established companies.

 Yes, definitely - your offer can be rescinded at any time, even after you join.
 What companies consider an essential role can change quickly in this economic environment.
-It's best to concentrate your job search on companies who have a product consumers/ businesses still want in a recession.
+It's best to concentrate your job search on companies who have a product that's still in demand, even during a recession.

 Be especially mindful taking on a role that requires a relocation for a smaller company.
-If you're moving to New York to work for Google, you will likely be fine but if you're moving for a 50 person startup - consider this carefully.
+If you're moving to New York to work for Google, you will likely be fine.
+However, if you're moving for a 50 person startup, consider this carefully.
 Bottom line- if you move and your offer is pulled, you may have little recourse against the company for uprooting your life.
-We recommend taking the offer, working remotely and only moving when things have calmed down.
+We recommend taking the offer, working remotely, and moving when things have calmed down.
 Everyone is working from home right now, why shouldn't you?

 Many companies have suspended their summer internships or put them on hold.
-While this can be frustrating - there are still a TON of exciting internships available.
-This might also be the summer where you work on the personal project you've always wanted to sink time in or take a ton more online classes from home.
-If you're feeling lost right now and need some career advice around how to navigate your internship being cancelled, email us @ firstname.lastname@example.org and we'll send you some info on how to navigate this difficult time.
+While this can be frustrating, there are still a TON of exciting internships available.
+This might also be the summer where you work on the personal project you've always wanted to pursue, or take a ton of online classes from home.
+If you're feeling lost right now and need some career advice on how to navigate your internship being cancelled, email us at email@example.com and we'll send you some resources.

 Find out how much you’re worth and how to ask for more — the right way.